Grizzlies rout Warriors to avoid elimination, force Game 6 - NewsBreak

 Klay Thompson led Golden State with 19 points, Jonathan Kuminga added 17, Curry had 14 and Damion Lee and Moses Moody each had 10.

-Then the Grizzlies opened the third quarter outscoring Golden State 20-6.
-They kept pushing, outscoring Golden State 42-17 in the third for a 119-67 lead going into the fourth.
+Then the Grizzlies opened the third quarter outscoring Golden State 20-6, prompting fans to start chanting “Whoop That Trick!"
+Memphis kept pushing, outscoring Golden State 42-17 in the third for a 119-67 lead going into the fourth.

 Brown benched most of his starters by 3:44 of the third, and Jenkins followed to start the fourth resting up for a flight to California and Game 6.